MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

     }
 ```
 Note the #selector which will mean that whenever our new cancel button is pressed, it will look for a function called `cancelAddHabit()`.
-Let us add that code right below, and dont forget to add the @obj since the #selector syntax is part of objective C , but we wont go into depth about that right now.
+Let us add that code right below, and don't forget to add the @obj since the #selector syntax is part of objective C , but we wont go into depth about that right now.

 >[action]
 > Add the `cancelAddHabit()` function below the `setupNavBar()` function: